Nick Carter: April 2025 accusation

 A woman named Laura Penly sued Carter in 2025 for allegedly raping her in 2005.
-Penny accused Carter of infecting her with STDs, including the human papillomavirus (HPV).
+Penly accused Carter of infecting her with STDs, including the human papillomavirus (HPV).
 The HPV infection allegedly led to cervical cancer.
 Penly said she and Carter had consensual sex three times between December 2004 and February 2005.
 However, in her last encounter with Carter, she claimed he refused to wear a condom and that she did not consent to unprotected sex.
 According to the lawsuit, Carter "picked [Penly] up off the ground and threw her onto his bed" and raped her "forcefully" despite her "saying 'no' multiple times".
 Penly claimed she was harassed by the Backstreet Boys' and Carter's fans after her testimony in the initial deposition.
 She stated she "was diagnosed with Stage 2 cervical cancer and had to undergo numerous treatments", which "[caused] severe emotional distress...medical issues...and other complex trauma".
 She is seeking damages of more than $15,000 for Carter's "'willful and conscious disregard' for her safety".
 Carter denied Penly's accusations in a statement released by his lawyers.

 Fallen Idols

-Carter and his late brother Aaron are the subject of a docuseries on ID and Max called Fallen Idols, which premiered over two nights on May 27 and 28, 2024.
+Carter and his late brother, Aaron, are the subjects of a docuseries on ID and Max called Fallen Idols, which premiered over two nights on May 27 and 28, 2024.
 The series dives into the sexual assault allegations against the Backstreet Boys singer, as well as his brother's mental health struggles and substance abuse issues that led to his death.
 The docuseries included interviews with family members, close friends, industry professionals, and Nick's accusers—Melissa Schuman, Ashley Repp, and Shannon Ruth—as well as a member of the Carter family, Aaron's former fiancée Melanie Martin, and Kaya Jones (who claimed to be Nick's ex-girlfriend in 2004) to paint a picture of how the brothers' tumultuous upbringing contributed to their ups and downs.
-A note at the end of the special stated that Carter has "denied the allegations and questions his accusers' credibility".

-In a statement to Us Weekly, Carter's attorney, Dale Hayes, Jr., addressed the claims made in Fallen Idols, saying, "These are exactly the same outrageous claims that led us to sue this gang of conspirators.
+In a statement to Us Weekly, Carter's attorney, Dale Hayes Jr., addressed the claims made in Fallen Idols, saying, "These are exactly the same outrageous claims that led us to sue this gang of conspirators.
 Those cases are working their way through the legal system now, and based on both the initial court rulings and the overwhelming evidence, we have every belief that we will prevail and hold them accountable for spreading these falsehoods."